XaF/TraktForVLC/README.md

 share.

 #### Python version
-This version of TraktForVLC has been tested using Python 2.7.7
+This version of TraktForVLC has been tested using Python 2.7.9

+### VLC version
+This version of TraktForVLC has been tested using VLC 2.2.0 Weatherwax

 ### Getting sources
 To get the sources, you only need to clone the repository using